 If you visit between November and March, you’ll witness the natural spectacle of thousands of starlings swooping and swirling in mesmerising formations over the Avalon Marshes.

-Tucked away in a rewilding estate, Earth Treehouse offers a rare chance to escape into nature without sacrificing an ounce of luxury.
+Tucked away in a rewilding estate, Earth Treehouse offers a rare chance to escape into nature without sacrificing an ounce of comfort.
 Follow the zigzagging boardwalk through the woodland until you arrive at a spectacular treehouse where modern design, sustainability, and nature blend seamlessly.

 From the moment you wake in the super king-sized bed, you’re greeted by panoramic views stretching over the wetlands to distant rolling hills.
 Spend your days soaking in the outdoor bath, reclining in the snooze chairs on the deck, or embracing wild al fresco cooking in the outdoor kitchen.
+Owner Anselm is dedicated to rewilding the land, creating a haven for badgers, foxes, and deer.
+Guests can join guided nature walks, try foraging workshops, or book a sauna session and a dip in stunning natural surroundings at the wild swimming club on the estate.

 With its handcrafted design, deep sense of tranquillity and luxurious outdoor bath, The Bower Treehouse is all organic extravagance and woodland whimsy.
 Everything down to the bath salts have been carefully chosen to enhance your retreat into nature.